hoppersroppers/fundamentals/Chapter_3/6-Questions.md

 * Describe the goal, not the step you are on
 * Follow up with a brief note on the solution

 You can private message us, post on the forum, throw it on Slack, whatever.
-No one here will ever get annoyed, because there is really no such thing as a bad question, just one you haven't researched enough.?Even if your question isn't related to our courses, we are happy to help.
+No one here will ever get annoyed, because there is really no such thing as a bad question, just one you haven't researched enough.
+Even if your question isn't related to our courses, we are happy to help.

 If you're in person, just ask.
 It's faster than Googling and you'll get more out of it.?